Car Accident Lawyer in Tampa, FL

 Collisions can also be caused by mechanical error, product malfunction, or environmental problems.
 Mechanical error or product defect usually points to the manufacturer or supplier as the liable party, and you have the right to sue.
 Environmental matters usually indicate that the government or other private entity may be responsible, i.e. whoever controls the road and did not design it properly or keep it maintained appropriately.
 In these case, you probably have a right to sue, too.
 At Farah & Farah, we take in all the facts, investigate and then determine the appropriate path to recover y of your rightful and just compensation.

 Why Contact the Car Accident Lawyer at Farah & Farah in Tampa, Florida?

 If you or someone you know have been in a car accident in Tampa, Florida, you will want to contact an experienced car accident lawyer to protect your rights.
-Our team of car accident lawyers are knowledgeable and experienced in all kinds of auto accident or auto accident-related issues, including but not limited to the following:
+Our car accident lawyer is knowledgeable and experienced in all kinds of auto accident or auto accident-related issues, including but not limited to the following: